rajguru7/rajguru7.github.io/docs/projects.md

 ## sys-set-up

-A collection of scripts to set up my system from scratch.
+Automated and configurable setup of my system from scratch.

 ## mkdocs-puml-mod

+use plantuml diagrams when superfences is being used

+## telegram-monitor

+Reads the F1 Visa Slot group on telegram and alerts if Visa is available